domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Attempt to channel original thoughts into useful published form (e.g., in the real-world "meatspace", e.g., participation in plays, open mic sessions, freestyle raps, or in the digital "cyberspace", e.g., publication to GitHub, SoundCloud, etc.).
 We are mere tools of consciousness; vectors to publication of unique thoughts and cultural proliferation.

 Nothing matters except human decency and passing the boredom each day (and thereby not losing your sanity).
 Relentlessly pursue (albeit ultimately, entirely meaningless) life goals in order to stave off boredom.
-Eat enough to sleep each night.
+When possible, eat enough to sleep each night.

 Be as simple and clear as possible in your writing.
 Use Simple English when possible.